aws/aws-cdk/packages/@aws-cdk/aws-iam/README.md

 [supplying an external ID](test/example.external-id.lit.ts)

+### Principals vs Identities

+When we say *Principal*, we mean an entity you grant permissions to.
+This entity can be an AWS Service, a Role, or something more abstract such as "all users in this account" or even "all users in this organization".
+An *Identity* is an IAM representing a single IAM entity that can have a policy attached, one of `Role`, `User`, or `Group`.

 ### IAM Principals

 When defining policy statements as part of an AssumeRole policy or as part of a